-Each pupil with an identified special educational need will have their own Pupil Passport/ One Page Profile which identifies their strengths, things they find difficult and how they like to be supported.
-Pupils will be supported to create this where needed.
-Where individual targets are set, Learning Plans will be written in co-production: pupils, parents and relevant school staff.
+Each pupil with an identified special educational need will usually have either:

+- A Pupil Passport/ One Page Profile which identifies their strengths, things they find difficult and how they like to be supported.
+Pupils will be supported to create this where needed. - A Learning Plan/ Individual Education Plan where individual targets are set, Learning Plans will be written in co-production: pupils, parents and relevant school staff. - Sometimes, both a Pupil Passport and Learning Plan will be suitable and, in some cases, where a pupil has a diagnosed need but doesn't require any additional adjustments, neither document will be required.